jamie2210/CI_MS1_TBC/README.md

 ## Deployment
 The website was deployed using GitHub Pages by following these steps:
 1. In the GitHub repository navigate to the Settings tab
-2. On the left hand menu select Pages
+2. On the left-hand menu select Pages
 3. For the source select Branch: master
-4. After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at https://jamie2210.github.io/MSP-1-Tooting-Boxing-Club/team.html
+4. After the webpage refreshes automatically you will see a ribbon on the top saying: "Your site is published at https://jamie2210.github.io/MSP-1-Tooting-Boxing-Club/team.html

 You can for fork the repository by following these steps:
 1. Go to the GitHub repository
-2. Click on Fork button in upper right hand corner
+2. Click on Fork button in upper right-hand corner

 You can clone the repository by following these steps:
 1. Go to the GitHub repository